Explore Our Diverse Range Of Offerings

 Major 5G Clients/Deployments: USD 14 bn Ericsson Open RAN deal; Cisco partnership (Feb 2026); Enterprise IoT; 70% Open RAN target by late 2026

 AT&T Inc. provides media, technology, and telecommunications services.
 The company offers local and long-distance telephone services, managed networking, telecommunications products, wireless communications, data/broadband, and internet services, and wholesale services.
 In high traffic regions, including portions of more than 45 cities and more than 45 stadiums and venues, AT&T 5G+ employing millimetre wave spectrum offers unheard -of before speeds and performances.
 AT&T is widely recognised for its nationwide 5G network and advanced fibre internet services.
 It has played a key role in the digital transformation of businesses through secure connectivity and cloud-based solutions.
 The company also provides IP-based services, cybersecurity, and voice solutions for large enterprises and government entities.
 AT&T has consistently invested in network upgrades, including 5G expansion and edge computing capabilities, to meet growing data demands.
 Following the spin-off of WarnerMedia and its merger with Discovery, AT&T refocused its strategy on core telecommunications services, strengthening its financial structure and enhancing customer experience.
+In July 2026, AT&T and Ericsson demonstrated drone detection and movement tracking over a commercial 5G network outside AT&T Stadium, highlighting future network-sensing applications for critical infrastructure.

 12. NEC Corporation